-Ask friends and family: A great first step to understand what products you need is to ask your friends and family members who’ve had babies what products they used and what companies were the best.
-Ask them which products they used the most,r which ones they wished they had in those first few months, and which ones were overrated in their minds.
+Ask other parents: A great first step to understand what products you may need is to ask your friends and family members who’ve had babies what products they used, the brands they like the best, and what items are truly not worth it.
 Rely on your support system to help you in this journey.

 Make a list and stick to it: When you are in the store, it can be so easy to get tempted by a new product the sales associate introduces you to.
 Be sure to research online and make a list of the items you think you’ll need before going into the store.
 Make sure you research the average cost of each product you need, since there are likely to be multiple brands with different price points